childoftherion/OFAP/considerations/measure-3-funding-mechanism.md

 (a) Economic recession triggers (automatic increase) (b) Food price inflation (benefit adjustments)
 (c) Caseload changes (demographic shifts)
-(d) Federal funding availability (when matching funds available, reduce state share)
+(d) Federal funding availability (when federal SNAP operational, state benefits may be reduced to avoid duplication, but state fund continues operating)

 **412.240 - Minimum Funding Level**
 The Legislature shall appropriate no less than the amount necessary to serve all eligible households at the minimum benefit level, as determined by the Department and validated by the oversight board.